loristissino/RoboThree/README.md

 ### Opening the simulation

 The files of the directory `user-agents` must be served by a webserver.
 If you have one, configure it so that it offers the files.
 Otherwise, you can use a light webserver like [https://www.npmjs.com/package/http-server](node http-server).
+For instance, run

+    cd user-agents
+    http-server

+On my computer, I get

+    Starting up http-server, serving ./
+    Available on:
+      http:127.0.0.1:8081
+      http:192.168.1.12:8081
+    Hit CTRL-C to stop the server

-Open your browser and point it to the `world.html` resource (probably something like [http://127.0.0.1:8080/world/world.html], but your configuration might be different).
+Open your browser and point it to the `/world/world.html` resource.

 You should be able to add meshes and robots, to open the simulated infrared remote controls, etc. Just remember that you should activate the simulation to see it action.